AVEVA/CONNECT-data-services-developer-docs/content/communities/community-setup.md

 - **SDS administrative user**

 	Communities require a user with privileges to allow other users to share streams within SDS explorer, such as the Tenant Administrator.
-This user then grants different data stewards permissions to share streams into a community.
+Although the SDS Administrative user is not technically a community role, they are important during community setup because they grant different data stewards permissions to share streams into a community.

-- **Data Stewards**
+- **Community Data Stewards**

 	Users that have permissions to share a data stream into a community are known as _data stewards_.
 Share permissions are required to share a stream into a community.
 OSIsoft recommends that you assign share permissions to the **Data Steward** role, but you can use any role that you want.